 Internet and Email

-Computers have become an integral part of our everyday lives.
-Many people use the Internet and email for both work and personal purposes.
-Everyone should have at least the basic knowledge on how to use the Internet and email.
+Computers are an integral part of our everyday lives.
+Most people use the Internet, email and other forms of electronic communication for both work and personal purposes.
+Everyone should have at least the basic knowledge of how to use the Internet and email.

 Free Internet Access

 Many public places let you access wi-fi networks at no charge -- wireless Internet access available to anybody at the location who wants to use a device with built-in or attached wireless Internet connectivity.
 Sometimes you have to provide an email address and agree to terms of service before accessing the Internet.

 Some public places have computers with Internet service that you can use for free -- for example, the PEI Association for Newcomers to Canada has computers with Internet access available to their clients.
 You can also use a computer with Internet service at most public libraries.